ZentaChain/Zenta-Blockchain-Website/README.md

 #### Zenta-Token-Page

-*Welcome to the Zenta Token Page this our token page.*
+*Welcome to our Zenta Token Page.*